3 Killer Strategies for Custom Affinity Audience Campaigns

 Custom affinity audience targeting can be set-up by following this path.

 Once selected, create your own specific audience.
+You can add custom affinity audiences by:

 When To Use Custom Affinity Audience Targeting